TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

   (global-set-key (kbd "M-<insert>") 'simpleclip-paste) (simpleclip-mode))

-;; Provides access to the external clipboard from an Emacs TTY ;; Install the tool with `dnf install -y wl-clipboard' (defun wl-copy ()
+;; Provide access to the Wayland clipboard.
+;; Install the tool by running `dnf install -y wl-clipboard' (defun wl-copy ()
   "Copy the current region to Wayland clipboard with wl-copy."
   (interactive)